 Tokenization Takes the Middleman Out of Trading Stocks

-Tokenized stocks traded in a decentralized market puts an end to manipulations that have occurred both behind closed doors and in broad daylight, most recently highlighted by Wall Street’s Gamestop saga, where online brokers placed limits on trades in order to curb the effects of retail investors’ interest in GME.
+To tokenize equity traded in a decentralized market puts an end to manipulations that have occurred both behind closed doors and in broad daylight, most recently highlighted by Wall Street’s Gamestop saga, where online brokers placed limits on trades in order to curb the effects of retail investors’ interest in GME.

-Furthermore, by cutting out intermediaries such as brokerage firms that would normally act as middlemen between investors and exchanges, investors are empowered to further grow their wealth themselves.
+Furthermore, by cutting out intermediaries such as brokerage firms that would normally act as middlemen between investors and exchanges, investors in stock tokens are empowered to further grow their wealth themselves.
 Without the middleman, the fee that would normally go to a broker for executing trades is instead shared by users within the DeFi community.

 SOMA Spearheading the Adoption of Tokenized Securities

 At this stage in the development of tokenized securities, the transition of rights bestowed to the holders of traditional stocks to those who hold tokenized stocks remains unclear.
-For those expecting dividends from their tokenized stocks, this can be problematic.
+For those expecting dividends from their tokenized equity, this can be problematic.

-Additionally, the validity of a tokenized stock’s representation of the stock itself has been called into question by several countries, and warnings have been given to centralized exchanges (CEXs) trading tokenized stocks without regulatory backing.
+Additionally, the validity of a tokenized stock’s representation of the stock itself has been called into question by several countries, and warnings have been given to centralized exchanges (CEXs) trading ftx tokenized stocks without regulatory backing.

-Developed by the team behind MANTRA DAO in partnership with the FINRA registered investment bank Tritaurian Capital, it will be interesting to see how the further development of tokenized stocks in DeFi will play out as SOMA drives the industry towards a regulation-compliant future.
+Developed by the team behind MANTRA DAO in partnership with the FINRA registered investment bank Tritaurian Capital, it will be interesting to see how the further development of tokenized equity in DeFi will play out as SOMA drives the industry towards a regulation-compliant future.